keen/keen-dataviz.js/README.md

   showLoadingSpinner: true
 });

-// Use keen-analysis.js to run a query
-// pass the results into your chart: const client = new KeenAnalysis({
+// use keen-analysis.js to run a query const client = new KeenAnalysis({
   projectId: 'YOUR_PROJECT_ID',
   readKey: 'YOUR_READ_KEY'
 });

 client
-  .query('count', {
+  .query({
+    analysis_type: 'count',
     event_collection: 'pageviews',
     timeframe: 'this_7_days',
     interval: 'daily'